 - Interactive console: blue backlit LCD displays time; speed; calories; distance...

 Okay, so the Bowflex MAX Trainer M5 certainly isn’t the most affordable option on this list.
 In fact, you’ll need a spare couple of thousand if you want to add this machine to your home gym.
 It’s worth every penny though, as aside from functioning as a stair climber, it also combines the motion of an elliptical machine as well.
 So, while you’re paying a high price, you’re getting the benefits of a stair climber and elliptical in one.
+If you prefer ellipticals, we do have a range of elliptical cross trainers in our buyer’s guide.

 This machine comes with many different features, not least the fact that it can be set to sixteen different resistance levels, meaning that everyone can get a challenging workout when they use it.